 Life has a way of happening and after I finished my last year at Six Flags I took a break from performing -- full time anyway.
 I began working for a coffeehouse ministry and really enjoyed the personal interaction with customers, friends and fellow baristas.
 Plus I learned my hand in craft coffee making and LATTE ART!
 I went on to become the ministries Mercy and Care Coordinator where I would use my people skills and talents.
 I got to visit shut in church members at nursing homes, visit people that were in hospitals and coordinate anything that could benefit others needing attention and care.
 I learned how to see myself fully.
 Not just as a performer but a whole human being.
 I learned so much from this role and job.
 During my time with the ministry I did a couple of musicals and plays but I could sense my time performing full time wasn't over.

 Summer of 2019 I get back from a missions trip in Honduras to have a phone call from my caroling manager offering me a role to go oversees to sing and perform for 3 months at Hong Disneyland!
 What?
 I never in my wildest dreams thought I would get to fulfill my dream to travel and perform both together.
 It was truly and experience of a lifetime that I will always cherish.

 Since the pandemic I have slowly been finding my way to my heart and passion to perform full time again.
 The journey hasn't been easy and hasn't been without hardships, but I know it is all worth it for my growth and story.

-I am now happy and delighted to say that after the last couple years of hard work and determination that I will begin my first contract performing full time again in a country music review show called Forever Country at Dollywood in Pigeon Forge TN!
-I can't wait to see what other adventures I will embark upon during my time here!
+I am happy to say with hard work and determination I completed my first complete contract performing full time again at Dollywood in 2022!
+I can't wait to see what other adventures I embark upon in 2023!